ChrisKirbyDev/CurrencyConverter/README.md

 ### How to run locally

-instructions provided within the currency converter folder ReadME
+Instructions provided within the currency converter folder ReadME